admiralrua/Algorithms-illustrated-by-Python/ds-algo/graphs/elementary-algorithms.md

 ### Algorithm
 The strategy followed by depth-first search is, as its name implies, to search _deeper_ in the graph whenever possible.
-Depth-first search selects a source vertex $u$, then traverses the graph by considering an arbitrary edge $$\(u, v\)$$ from the current vertex $u$.
-If the edge $$\(u, v\)$$ leads to a visited vertex $$v$$, then backs down to the vertex $$u$$.
-On the other hand, if edge $$\(u, v\)$$ leads us to an unvisited vertex, then paints the vertex $$v$$ and make it our current vertex, and repeat the above computation.
+Depth-first search selects a source vertex $$u$$, then traverses the graph by considering an arbitrary edge $$(u, v)$$ from the current vertex $$u$$.
+If the edge $$(u, v)$$ leads to a visited vertex $$v$$, then backs down to the vertex $$u$$.
+On the other hand, if edge $$(u, v)$$ leads us to an unvisited vertex, then paints the vertex $$v$$ and make it our current vertex, and repeat the above computation.
 Sooner or later, we will get to a _dead end_, meaning all the edges from our current vertex $$u$$ takes us to painted vertices.
 Because of this strategy, a LIFO stack **visit** is employed to maintain the focus on deepening the path.

-Similar to BFS, DFS also colors each vertex to keep track of progress by a _color_ variable, **colo**.
+Similar to BFS, DFS also colors each vertex to keep track of progress by a _color_ variable, **color**.
 DFS time-stams each vertex when its color is changed; when it is visited for the first time - white to gray - the time is recorded in **dist**, whereas, when it is fully discovered - gray to black - the time is recorded in **full** \(this operation is more conveniently performed in an recursive approach\).
 The path from one vertex to others can also be traced back through **path**.

 **Reserve for an image**